Degree type(s): Bachelor's; Minor

 Criminal Justice Bachelor's Degree Program Details

-With a curriculum grounded in Christian, Catholic, and Benedictine ethics, you will gain personal and humanitarian skills to more effectively engage and serve your community.
-In the Criminal Justice bachelor’s degree program, you will also have opportunities to gain real-world experience from professors with more than 100 years of field experience—through internship opportunities with local criminal justice organizations and facilities, and in programs such as the Emerging Leaders Academy.
+With a curriculum grounded in Christian, Catholic, and Benedictine values, you will gain personal and humanitarian skills to more effectively engage and serve your community.
+In the Criminal Justice program, you will also have opportunities to gain real-world experience from professors with years of on-the job field experience; through internship opportunities with local criminal justice organizations and facilities; and in programs such as the Emerging Leaders Academy.

 Criminal Justice Bachelor’s Degree Program Highlights

 Graduates of the criminal justice bachelor’s degree program are lifelong learners, competent professionals, servant leaders, and critical and independent thinkers.
 After completing the required curriculum for the Bachelor of Science in criminal justice, graduates will be able to:

 - Evaluate the relative strengths of various approaches to criminal justice.

 - Understand the major areas of the Criminal Justice system, including:

 - Law enforcement and policing